 - Make sure the line connected to the modem is working and plugged into the appropriate port on the modem.
-Use the Setup poster to make sure that the connections have been made correctly. - If the modem shares the telephone line with another device, make sure the telephone line is not in use (for example, someone is on the telephone, or another modem is in use). - Use the modem cable that came with your computer.
+See "Connecting the modem" on page 31 to make sure that the connections have been made correctly. - If the modem shares the telephone line with another device, make sure the telephone line is not in use (for example, someone is on the telephone, or another modem is in use). - Use the modem cable that came with your computer.
 Some telephone cables do not meet required cable standards and may cause problems with the modem connection. - Shut down and restart your computer. - Run Windows modem diagnostics.

-To run modem diagnostics in Windows XP:
+To run modem diagnostics in Windows XP or Windows 2000:

-- 1 Close all open programs. - 2 Click Start, then select Control Panel.
+- 1 Close all open programs. - Click Start, then select Control Panel.
 If you do not see the Phone and Modem Options icon, click Switch to Classic View. - 3 Click/double-click the Phone and Modem Options icon, then click the Modems tab.